 - Trent University

-With its roots spread in almost every industry, one can find scores of employment opportunities upon completing a program related to the field of e Commerce.
-Enlisted are some of the popular companies and job profiles you can work in:
+E-commerce is the new main markets of tomorrow.
+With its roots spread in almost every industry, one can find scores of employment opportunities upon completing a program related to the field of E-commerce.
+There are many new emerging E-commerce websites, this growth rate will certainly define the increasing opportunities in the E-commerce industry.